 6. Keep up with SEO titles & meta descriptions

-Since seasoned food bloggers often have an extensive archive of recipe content, it can be challenging to make sure your posts are always in line with the latest SEO best practices.
+Since seasoned food bloggers often have an extensive archive of recipe content, it can be challenging to make sure your posts are always in line with the latest best practices for SEO food blogs.

 At the most basic level, every single one of your recipes should have an SEO title and meta description featuring relevant long-tail keywords.
 If these are missing from any of your posts — even really, really old posts — it may be time to remedy that, or else you could be holding your blog content back from receiving the traffic it deserves.

 Want to make your life easier?
-We recommend installing the Yoast SEO plugin, which can streamline the process and make sure you’re in line with SEO best practices.
+We recommend installing the Yoast SEO plugin, which can streamline the process and make sure your food and recipe SEO is inline with general SEO best practices.

 7. Boost related content with internal linking